-The FYRES course invites students to engagement with students and faculty, with a subject of study, and with the community.
+The FYRES course invites students to engagement with peers and faculty, with a subject of study, and with the community.
 Students benefit from each type of engagement.

 The FYRES course provides an opportunity for deep engagement with a topic of study: Michigan coastal dunes.
 This extended focus on a topic is uncommon in first-year courses, many of which cover a variety of topics to provide an introduction to a discipline.
-Deep engagement with a topic is a satisfying experience....and it enables students to follow through with work that has significant outcomes, such as the research project with the report and conference presentation as results.
+Deep engagement with a topic is a satisfying experience, and it enables students to follow through with work that has significant outcomes, such as the research project with a report and conference presentation as results.

 The short and extended research experiences in the FYRES course provide opportunities for students to be engaged with a community beyond Calvin College.
 (Educators refer to this as service-learning, in which learning occurs while students are serving the community.)
 Research projects completed by FYRES students will be used by

 • dune managers making decisions about activities in their dune environments

 • educators such as park naturalists providing interpretive programs and materials in national, state and county parks